ekoka/vino/README.md

 - there may be situations where instead of having your validation raise an error you want to handle things differently.
 You can pass a list of processors to the `failed` attribute :

+##--- TODO
-    # TODO: better explain this example
+Better explain this example.
+##---

-    e.g. Consider the case of a user profile form that you use both for registration and for updates.
+E.g. Consider the case of a user profile form that you use both for registration and for updates.
 The form has both `password` and `confirm_password` fields.
 If you submit the `password` field you want to ensure that the `confirm_password` field also matches.
 If you don't submit `password`, you don't just want the `required` validation to fail, you want to first make sure that the user indeed already exists, if it's the case you want to end validation for the `password` field and move on to the next field.

+    ```python
     from vino.processors import exclude_field, field_match
     from my.own.processors import check_user_exists
     user_schema = vino.obj(